aitshuber/capitalleasing/_trailers/S570 4 Horse 15'6" SW Side Load Custom - Trail Boss LQ.md

   This trailer is a 4 Horse 15'6" SW Side Load Custom Trail Boss LQ with an 7' Electric slideout.
 featured: true
+price: >-
-price: Lease this Twister trailer for  $3,448.89 a month for 36 months!
+  Lease this Twister trailer for  $3,448 per month for 36 months, or 2,867 per month with $10,000 down!
 specifications:
   year: '2024'
   make: Twister